Last updated: May 2026

 The Three Frameworks That Pointed to This Before April 30

-The January range was not the only signal.
+The January Range was not the only signal.
 Two additional independent frameworks were pointing toward the same read before the close.
 When three independent signals align it is worth paying attention regardless of what the price chart looks like in the short term.

 Framework One

-The full methodology including every historical instance is covered in the January range article.
+The full methodology including every historical instance is covered in the January Range article.

 ✓ COVID parallel confirmed at $76,256